Capital City: Riga

 - proof that you have paid the application state fee

 - a marriage certificate, and copies of your children’s birth certificates

 Working in Latvia

 Since its independence following the breakup of the Soviet Union in 1991, Latvia has been transitioning to a market economy, which relies heavily on the production and processing of export products, including timber, electronic goods, machinery, and food products.
-After joining the European Union in 2004, there’s been a steady increase in foreign investment and it was placed 19 out of 190 countries on The World Bank’s Ease of Doing Business survey in 2019.
+After joining the European Union in 2004, there’s been a steady increase in foreign investment, and it placed 19 out of 190 countries on The World Bank’s Ease of Doing Business survey in 2019.

-The job market in Riga is very dynamic and numerous international companies have bases there thanks to lower taxes.
-Like many emerging Baltic countries, jobs in the IT sector are in demand and you could expect to take home around €1,530 per month.
+The job market in Riga is very dynamic, and numerous international companies have bases there thanks to lower taxes.
+Like many emerging Baltic countries, jobs in the IT sector are in demand, and you could expect to take home around €1,530 per month.